Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report): Acknowledgement

 \section{Acknowledgement}

-This research was supported in part by the National Science Foundation under Grant No. CNS-1801472, Air Force Research Laboratory under agreement number FA8750-15-2-0281.
+This research was supported in part by the National Science Foundation under Grant No. CNS-1801472, CNS-1837607, and CNS-2007786, Cisco, Intel, Infineon, and Air Force Research Laboratory under agreement number FA8750-15-2-0281.
 We thank the anonymous reviewers for their constructive feedback.